mjbeswick/tacit-dom/examples/i18n-demo/README.md

 1. **"Module not found" errors**
    - Make sure you've run `npm install` in the demo directory
-   - Check that the Thorix library is properly built
+   - Check that the Tacit-DOM library is properly built

 2. **Translations not loading**
    - Verify the `locales/` directory exists with JSON files